jpvantassel/swbatch/README.md

-# SWbatch - A DesignSafe-CI application for batch-style surface wave inversions
+# SWbatch - A DesignSafe-CI application for batch-style surface wave inversions using the Dinver module of the open-source software Geopsy

 > Joseph P. Vantassel, The University of Texas at Austin